katzfuss-group/NPVecchia/README.md

 ordering and/or neighborhood selection will not be optimal without accounting for it.
-Below the function for simply finding neighbors by spatial distance are the extensions for finding ordering and neighbors using the tapered sample covariance matrix (using correlation ordering).
+Below the function for simply finding neighbors by spatial distance are the extensions for finding ordering and neighbors using the tapered sample covariance matrix (correlation ordering).

 ``` r
 #get nearest neighbors